nikitin-p/pyselectal/README.md

 pyselectal.py -i in.bam --count -o counts.tsv
 ```

 13. Write each alignment to a separate file by its 5′-end type and place the output files into `out_dir/`.
-Types accounting for less than 1% of alignments are routed to `in_other_soft_clipped.bam` or `in_other_mapped.bam`:
+Types accounting for less than 1% of alignments are routed to `in_other_soft_clipped.bam` or `in_other_matched.bam`:

 ```bash
 pyselectal.py -i in.bam --all -o out_dir/
 ```

-14. As above, but 5′-end types accounting for less than 5% of alignments are written to `out_dir/in_other_soft_clipped.bam` or `out_dir/in_other_mapped.bam`, instead of individual files:
+14. As above, but 5′-end types accounting for less than 5% of alignments are written to `out_dir/in_other_soft_clipped.bam` or `out_dir/in_other_matched.bam`, instead of individual files:

 ```bash
 pyselectal.py -i in.bam --all --collapse-threshold 5 -o out_dir/